Rachel Enright-Murphy is a visual artist

 whose work combines moving image, sound, performance and printed material with text.
 From these, she explores textual error and ambiguity -

 confronting the boundaries and inadequacies of written, as opposed to spoken, language.
-She often creates intimate narratives within formal or bureaucratic structures as she draws from a range of documentary sources - scientific papers, historical and legal testimony - to examine the production of identity, objective truth and collective experience.
+She often creates intimate narratives within formal or bureaucratic structures as she draws from a range of documentary sources - scientific papers, historical and legal documents - to examine the production of identity, objective truth and collective experience.